ahmeed-dhon/door-sre-test/README.md

 - I don't have any prior experience to code using either Golang or Nodejs
 - The backend code was made by using online example from internet
+- The cloud environment used for this assessment is AWS
-- The tools used for this test answer are Jenkins for CI/CD, and Helm to deploy to K8s
+- The tools used for this assessment are Jenkins for CI/CD, and Helm to deploy to K8s

 ### golang-service
 - Code source: https://gobyexample.com/http-server
-- The binary that will be running inside the Docker container is made by using multi-stage build.
+- The binary that will be running inside the Docker container is build by using multi-stage build.
 - First, the binary is build by using Golang docker image as a builder
 - Then, the binary is copied to the Alpine Docker image that will run the binary
 - This is done to optimize the Docker image size, and to prevent any code (sensitive or not) to be included inside the Docker image.